Literary-Insights/blog/src/content/blog/Revenge of Geography_ What the Map Tells Us About Coming Conflicts and the Battle Against Fate, The - Robert D. Kaplan.txt-1.md

 ---
-title: Revenge of Geography_ What the Map Tells Us About Coming Conflicts and the Battle Against Fate, The - Robert D. Kaplan
+title: Revenge of Geography What the Map Tells Us About Coming Conflicts and the Battle Against Fate, The - Robert D. Kaplan
-slug: revenge-of-geography_-what-the-map-tells-us-about-coming-conflicts-and-the-battle-against-fate-the-robert-d-kaplan
+slug: revenge-of-geography-what-the-map-tells-us-about-coming-conflicts-and-the-battle-against-fate-the-robert-d-kaplan
 tags:
   - book-summary
 excerpt: ""